bezborodow/celtic-knot/README.md

 #### `Knot::Cell`

-Each cell within the grid contains a number of cartesian points.
+Each cell within the grid contains several cartesian points stored in hashes.
 These points are precaclulated so that minimal calculations are required when pathing.

 #### `Knot::Point < Vector`